georgemessiha22/georgemessiha22/README.md

 ### Summary

-@HungerStation, Working on a large scale food delivery apps' backend in microservice architecture, Specifiably on User acquisition that manage all users' communication part; like notification-service integrating external tools to allow all out going communication according to user preferable type of communication, User management like Authentication & Authorization, User profile.
-Carefully find a way to apply business strategies.
+@HungerStation, played a key role in bolstering the reliability and efficiency of core backend systems through proactive enhancements and comprehensive testing strategies.
+Contributed to significant improvements in the software development lifecycle by optimizing build times and establishing enhanced monitoring across distributed systems.
+Provided critical analysis and resolution for complex technical challenges and spearheaded the architectural design and delivery of new services to improve system integration and scalability.

 @Fincompare-Gmbh, oversee and guide the technical aspects of the squad’s operations, using my expertise in backend development, data engineering, and microservices.
 I have developed and architect two microservices using Django Python and GoLang, and successfully migrated data from the Django monolithic to GoLang services.
 I also contribute to the squad’s architecture designs, needs, and improvements, ensuring efficient and effective operations.
 As a leader, I create a positive and supportive team environment, where everyone is encouraged to contribute and achieve their full potential.

 Previously, Worked as a Remote Senior Software Engineer for over a year, developing and maintaining websites and infrastructure using Python, Django, AWS, and other tools.
 I also helped other team members to reach the customer requirements and improve their skills through discussions, monitoring, and pair programming.

-I am passionate about learning new technologies and applying them to solve real-world problems.
-I am proficient in a variety of tools and frameworks.
-I also have experience in data modeling, system architecture, data visualization, and web scraping.
-I am always eager to take on new challenges and collaborate with other professionals in the field.
+Highly motivated and result drivin individual, with passion about learning new technologies and applying them to solve real-world problems.
+Proficient in a variety of tools and frameworks.
+Have experience in data modeling, system architecture, data visualization.
+Always eager to take on new challenges and collaborate with other professionals in the field.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/georgesamir22)